 Even if your health plan does cover you internationally, you may want to consider buying a special medical travel policy.
 Much of the additional coverage available is supplemental (or “secondary”), so it covers whatever expenses your health plan doesn’t, such as deductibles.
 But you can also purchase primary coverage, which will take care of your costs up to a certain amount.
 In emergency situations involving costly procedures or overnight stays, the hospital will typically work directly with your travel-insurance carrier on billing (but not with your regular health insurance company; you’ll likely have to pay up front to the hospital or clinic, then get reimbursed by your stateside insurer later).
 For non-emergencies, a quick visit to a doctor will likely be an out-of-pocket expense (you’ll bring home documentation to be reimbursed).
 Whatever the circumstances, it’s smart to contact your insurer from the road to let them know that you’ve sought medical help.

-For travelers over 70 years old, buying travel medical insurance can be an expensive proposition.
-Compare the cost of a travel medical plan with comprehensive insurance.
-The latter plans come with good medical and evacuation coverage that can otherwise be very expensive.
+For travelers over 70 years old, buying travel medical insurance can be expensive.
+Compare the cost of a travel medical plan with comprehensive insurance, which come with good medical and evacuation coverage that can otherwise be very expensive.
 A travel-insurance company can help you sort out the options.
 Certain Medigap plans cover some emergency care outside the US; call the issuer of your supplemental policy for the details.

 Evacuation insurance covers the cost of getting you to a place where you can receive appropriate medical treatment in the event of an emergency.
 (In a worst-case scenario, this can mean a medically equipped — and incredibly expensive — private jet.)
 This is usually not covered by your regular medical-insurance plan back home.
-Sometimes this coverage can get you home after an accident, but more often, it'll just get you as far as the nearest major hospital.
-"Medical repatriation" — that is, getting you all the way home — is likely to be covered only if it's considered medically necessary.
+Sometimes this coverage can get you home after an accident, but more often, it’ll just get you as far as the nearest major hospital.
+“Medical repatriation” — that is, getting you all the way home — is likely to be covered only if it’s considered medically necessary.
 Before purchasing a policy, ask your insurer to explain what exactly what’s covered before and after you get to the hospital.

-Baggage insurance — for luggage that is lost, delayed, or damaged — is included in most comprehensive policies, but it's rare to buy it separately.
+Baggage insurance — for luggage that is lost, delayed, or damaged — is included in most comprehensive policies, but it’s rare to buy it separately.
 Baggage insurance puts a strict cap on reimbursement for such items as jewelry, eyewear, electronics, and photographic equipment — read the fine print.
-If you check your baggage for a flight, it's already covered by the airline (ask your airline about its luggage liability limit; if you have particularly valuable luggage, you can buy supplemental "excess valuation" insurance directly from the airline).
-Check if your homeowners' or renters' insurance covers baggage.
-Travelers' baggage insurance will cover the deductibles and items excluded from your homeowners' policy.
+If you check your baggage for a flight, it’s already covered by the airline (ask your airline about its luggage liability limit; if you have particularly valuable luggage, you can buy supplemental “excess valuation” insurance directly from the airline).
+Check if your homeowners or renters insurance covers baggage.
+Travelers baggage insurance will cover the deductibles and items excluded from your homeowners policy.
 Double-check the particulars with your agent.
-If your policy doesn't cover rail passes, consider Rail Europe’s Rail Protection Plan, which must be purchased when you buy your pass (but first check what the plan for your pass actually covers — it may not be a good value).
+If your policy doesn’t cover expensive rail passes, consider Rail Europe’s Rail Protection Plan, which must be purchased when you buy your pass (but first check what the plan for your pass actually covers — it may not be a good value).